 Licenses, also known as perpetual licenses, are purchased once, no yearly fee like subscriptions, and are version specific.
-For example, when a new version of Adobe Design Standard is available, a customer would need to purchase a whole new license.
-As Adobe transitions to the subscription model, at some point they will no longer sell perpetual licenses.
-Adobe has not yet released a date for when they will stop selling licenses.
+For example, when a new version of Adobe Acrobat is available, a customer would need to purchase a whole new license.
+Adobe now only sells licenses to a very limited number of products, including Acrobat.
 Please see Adobe CLP Program Products and Pricing on the IT Software Ordering website for a complete list of software titles and prices.

-UPGRADE PLANS ARE NOT AVAILABLE FOR EVERY ADOBE PRODUCT.
-For products that do have an Upgrade Plan available, the benefits will expire in February 2014 or earlier.
+UPGRADE PLANS ARE NOT AVAILABLE FOR EVERY ADOBE PRODUCT AND ARE ONLY APPLICABLE FOR LICENSES.
+For products that do have an Upgrade Plan available, the benefits will expire in February 2016 or earlier.
 IT is unsure how long Upgrade Plans will be available for any product, and users should be aware that if Adobe discontinues Upgrade Plans for any product, no refunds will be made to the departments.
 Purchase of an upgrade plan is at the department’s risk.